 A student is considered absent if s/he does not attend classes for at least one half of the official school day.
-If a student goes to the clinic before 11:00 and needs to be picked up from school, the student will be marked absent for the day even if the parents do not come to pick the student up until after 11:00.
+If a student is scheduled to go to the clinic before 11:00 and needs to be picked up from school, the student will be marked absent for the day even if the parents do not come to pick up the student until after 11:00.
 In order for makeup work to be given, the absence must be excused.
 Absences are considered excused for illness, a death in the family, religious holidays, or a mandated court appearance.
-Students must bring in a written excuse the day following the absence.
-If a child is going to be absent for three or more days, we encourage the parent to call school by 8:00 a.m. and ask for makeup work.
+Students must bring a written excuse the day following the absence.
+If a child is going to be absent for three or more days, we encourage a parent to call the school by 8:00 a.m. and ask for makeup work.
 This work will be available for pickup in the office at the close of the school day.
-If the parent calls later in the day, there is a possibility that the work will not be ready until the next school day
+If the parent calls later in the day, there is a possibility that the work will not be ready until the next school day.